LightWayUp/LegacyLauncher/README.md

 Once compiled with "group" and "version" set properly in [build.gradle](/build.gradle), the output "launchwrapper-X.Y.jar" (where X.Y is the version of LegacyLauncher) is compatible with Minecraft.

 ## Installation
-To use this, download the pre-compiled LegacyLauncher binary from the [Releases page](https://github.com/LightWayUp/LegacyLauncher/releases/latest).
+To use this, download the pre-compiled LegacyLauncher binary from the [Releases page][Latest release].
 You can also download the source, change "group" and "version" according to the instructions in [build.gradle](/build.gradle), then compile it.

 Once you have "launchwrapper-X.Y.jar" (where X.Y is the version of LegacyLauncher), place it in the Minecraft launchwrapper library folder with correct version number.
 Example for Windows environment: If you are using "1.13" LegacyLauncher release, put the "launchwrapper-1.13.jar" in `%APPDATA%\.minecraft\libraries\net\minecraft\launchwrapper\1.13\`.